DavidTausend/aws-bootcamp-cruddur-2023/journal/week1.md

 #!/bin/sh
 python3 -m flask run --host=0.0.0.0 --port=4567

-Then I changed the command in the backend dockerfile to call the external script:
+Then I changed the command in the backend dockerfile to call the external script and gave the right permission:

 CMD [ "sh", "-c", "./external.sh" ]

+chmod +x start.sh

 ## Push and tag a image to DockerHub